-I love being wired in.
 It's when I do my best work.
 My version only occasionally involves typing code, and rarely includes soda.
 But when I manage to get wired in, my work is more efficient, my efforts are more effective, my writing comes through more freely, and I just simply get more done.

-The trick is figuring out how to get wired in.

-If you wait for it to “just happen,” it probably won't.
+The trick is figuring out how to get wired in… because if you wait for it to “just happen,” it probably won't.

 We have to design a way to guide ourselves to that wired in state.
 The specific details of how you do that will differ from person to person, but here's the basic framework for how to get wired in, get focused, and get your work done.

 1. Proactively eliminate potential interruptions.

-Before getting down to work, check in with myself: am I hungry?
+Before getting down to work, check in with yourself: are you hungry?
 (If so, grab a snack.)
-Am I chilly?
+Are you chilly?
 (If so, throw on a hoodie.)
-Do I have anything else pressing on my mind?
-(If so, jot down those forget-me-nots in my notebook to deal with later.)
+Do you have anything else pressing on your mind?
+(If so, jot down those forget-me-nots in a notebook to deal with later.)

 2. Establish a pattern that tells your brain it's time to focus.

 There's nothing magic about those three actions, but because I do them each time I sit down to focus, my brain knows the pattern.
 Now as soon as I start making that cup of tea, my brain starts getting into “focus mode.”
 It knows what's coming.
 It knows the pattern.
 Those three actions set the stage for getting wired in.

 3. Know what it is you're going to do.

-Adding decision-making to the process makes it harder to get wired in, because you'll wind up with an inner dialogue: “I could do Task A, which would be quick… but I should do Task B because that's really stressing me out and I'd like to just be done with it… although Task C could probably get done pretty easily and then I could Task B next…”
+Adding decision-making to the process makes it harder to get wired in, because you'll wind up with an inner dialogue: “I could do Task A, which would be quick… but I should do Task B because that's really stressing me out and I'd like to just be done with it… although Task C could probably get done pretty easily and then I could do Task B next…”